-Information packets for each contest will be posted on the SNBS website approx. 2 weeks after the performance draw.
+Information packets for each contest will be posted on the SNBS website no less than 2 weeks prior to each event.
 Items that will be included in the packet are:

 - Contest Schedule including warm-up time and area, travel and/or gate report times, performance times and awards presentation time.

 - Event Location Maps

 - o Full site (parking, warm-up, etc.)

 - o Stadium (field entrance, exit, prop staging area)

 - Adjudicator names and caption assignments

 - Contest director contact information

 - Hospitality information

 - Inclement weather plan (when necessary)

 - Ticket information

 - Concession information

 - Concession Group Order Information/Forms

 - Critique Information

 - Silent Zones